 A common part of a low-waste lifestyle is finding creative ways to reuse single-use products.
 The next time you have a single-use plastic water bottle and egg carton on hand, don’t recycle them.
-Not yet, anyway.
-Instead, use them to create a dreamy miniature greenhouse.
+Not yet, anyway!
+First, use them to create a dreamy miniature greenhouse.

 If you’re an eco-minded consumer looking to add yet another plant to your collection (can’t stop, won’t stop), this terrarium in a bottle project is a must-try.
 Continue reading below for Young’s step-by-step instructions.